HL232/bme590hrm/README.md

  + `docs, make.bat, index.rst, conf.pu, and Makefile` were all added after Sphinx Quickstart tool on Pycharm.
 It's not generating the documentation and I don't know how to fix it.

 ## How to run this project:
+ WARNING: This program only works well for "nice" ECG datasets.
  1. Clone this repo, or download the contents
  2. In your local python virtual environment (eg: Anaconda, Pycharm, Linux, etc) run the HeartRateMonitor.py python file.
  3. You will first be prompted to select a file.
 You need to select a CSV file with ECG data.